michaelmatasyants/space_telegram/README.md

 >>> python3 publish_1photo_tg.py -p enter/the/path/to/the/photo.png
 ```

-Post photo APOD for current day in the Telegram channel (chat_id of the channel must be set in the `.env` file.):
+Post photo APOD for current day in the Telegram channel (tg_chat_id of the channel must be set in the `.env` file.):
 ```Console
 >>> python3 publish_1photo_tg.py
 ```